mobeenyaqub/Acquisition-and-Pre-Processing-Project/readMe.md

 - Open `analysis.ipynb` in Jupyter Notebook
 - Execute cells in sequence to reproduce our entire analytical process
 - All visualizations will be generated as you progress through the notebook

-### 🤖 Automated Collection Script (main.py)
-This standalone script demonstrates how we automated the data collection:
-- Documents our approach to scheduled data gathering
-- Shows implementation of error handling and retry mechanisms
-- Explains our incremental data storage approach

 All code is extensively commented to facilitate understanding and potential reuse.